linuxmao-org/FreeMajor/README.md

 ### Dependencies
 gmajctl is mostly tested on LibraZiK2 based on Debian stretch.
-Dependencies on this OS are:
+The build dependencies on this OS are:
 ```
 git
 cmake